These cookies literally only take 5 minutes to assemble and only 12 minutes to bake. They are really easy and good, so you should make them tonight.

 4 slices bacon

-4 slices white cheddar or any white cheese that you enjoy
+4 slices white cheddar or any white cheese that you enjoy12 jalapeno pepper rings, chopped

 Salt & Pepper